grattan/R_at_Grattan/Packages_at_Grattan.md

 R comes with a lot of functions - commands - built in to do a broad range of tasks.
 You could, if you really wanted, import a dataset, clean it up, estimate a model, and make a plot just using the functions that come with R - known as 'base R'^[Technically some of the 'built-in' functions are part of packages, like the `tools`, `utils` and `stats` packages that come with R. We'll refer to all these as base R.].
 But using packages will make your life easier.

 Like R itself, packages are free and open source.
-You can install them from within RStudio.
+You can install them from within RStudio using the methods described below.

 ## How to install packages {#install-packages}